mircealungu/mircea/notes/thoughtstream.md

 - optional: prototype / find realistic case study

 P.S.
-A special module of that course would be the "It is not new, anyway" module, in which we take one of the modern techniques, and show that very likely, there was a predecessor about 40 years ago, that everybody forgot about it (e.g. deep learning, server side rendering).
+A special module of that course would be the "It is not new, anyway" module, in which we take the modern techniques and see that there was (almost always) a predecessor that everybody forgot about it (e.g. deep learning, server side rendering, etc.).

 #### Software engineering: forever reinventing of the wheel or an eternal ascending spiral?

 I always thought that I should write a book about "the eternal return of computer science" in which I talk about how there's this eternal "reinvention of the wheel".
-Fat client - thin client - fat client - etc. No types - strong types - no types - strong types.
+Fat client - thin client - fat client - ...
+No types - strong types - no types - strong types... etc.

-However, I wonder if it would be more polite and more informative to phrase it as the eternal spiral.
+However, I wonder if it would be more polite and more optimistic to phrase it as the *eternal spiral*.
 The benefit of the spiral metaphor is that it allows for learning, it allows for a progression.
 It's also more humble and less judgemental and less fatalistic: computer science progress is not an eternal groundhog day.
-It's more like the solar system where the planets rotate around the sun and together with the sun they travel around the universe.
+It's more like the solar system where the planets rotate around the sun and together with the sun they travel around the universe :)

 #### Day #1 of No Sugar Fasting